August 3, 2024 tips for growing orchids indoors

 11. Repot Every 1-2 Years

-Signs that your orchid needs repotting include roots growing out of the pot, the medium breaking down or the plant becoming top-heavy.
-Gently remove the old medium from the roots and trim any dead or rotting roots before repotting.
+When you do repot it first gently remove the old medium from the roots and trim any dead or rotting roots before you start repotting.

 Temperature and Humidity

-Orchids prefer daytime temperatures between 65-75°F (18-24°C) and nighttime temperatures of 55-65°F (13-18°C).
-Avoid placing orchids near drafts, heaters or air conditioners as sudden temperature changes can stress the plant.
+Orchids like daytime temperatures of between 65 to 75°F (18 to 24°C) and nighttime temperatures of 55 to 65°F (13 to 18°C).
+Don’t put your orchid near drafts, heaters or air conditioners as they get stressed by sudden changes to the temperature.

 13. Increase Humidity Levels